shivashant25/Nerdio-Lab/Hands-on lab/01-Create-nmm-account.md

 ## Exercise 2: Getting started with NMM

+In this exercise, you'll be navigating to the dynamic RG from resource groups created during the creation your NMM resource, selecting the **App service** from the list of resources, registering for **Nerdio Manager for MSP** with the help of Powershell commands and creating your own **NMM Account** from the **NMM Portal**.

 1. On the **Azure portal** search for **Resource groups** in the search bar (1) and select **Resource groups** (2) from the suggestions.

    ![](media/s10.png)

-1. Select **mrg-nmm-[unique]** from the list of reosurce groups which is a dynamic RG created during creation NMM resource.
+1. Select **NMM-RESOURCES-RG** from the list of reosurce groups which is a dynamic RG created during creation NMM resource.
 It contains all the required resources.

    ![](media/ss1.png)